AnupGoenka/Stock_Prediction_Sklearn_Regression/README.md

-# Stock Prediction using Scikit Learn.
+# Stock Prediction using Scikit Learn
 This code is for predicting Apple stock using various regression models like quadratic, linear, lasso, ridge, etc.